Skip to main content

 The relationship between sleep and growth hormone is not merely correlational; it is causal and gated by specific neurophysiological events.
 The largest GH pulse of a 24-hour period is tightly coupled to the onset of the first period of slow-wave sleep (SWS).

 This is because the transition into SWS is characterized by a significant, neurologically driven withdrawal of hypothalamic somatostatin.
 This period of low inhibitory tone is permissive for a massive GHRH-driven GH pulse.
-Any factor that disrupts and prevents the achievement of consolidated SWS will directly impair this critical nocturnal GH release.
+Any factor that disrupts sleep architecture and prevents the achievement of consolidated SWS will directly impair this critical nocturnal GH release.

 Sleep fragmentation, whether from sleep apnea, alcohol consumption, or poor sleep hygiene, prevents the sustained reduction in somatostatin tone necessary for a robust pulse.
 This not only diminishes the body’s own regenerative processes but also reduces the efficacy of a pre-bed peptide dose.